PatrickTrentin88/gltl2ba/README.md

 # Motivation

 The website of [ltl2ba](http://www.lsv.fr/~gastin/ltl2ba/index.php) already provides several options for generating and displaying Buchi Automatons starting from an ltl formula.
-However, this functionality is not available in offline mode.
+However, this functionality is not available when offline.

 This wrapper for **ltl2ba** was conceived as an alternative mean for achieving the same goal when an internet connection is not available.